MSLNZ/msl-loadlib/docs/refreeze.rst

    freeze32 --help

-For example, if you want to include you own package and data files, you would run
+For example, if you want to include your own package and data files, you would run

 .. code-block:: console

-   freeze32 --packages my_package --data ./mydata/lib32.dll
+   freeze32 --packages my_package --data .\mydata\lib32.dll

 .. _PyInstaller: https://www.pyinstaller.org/